davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/templates.md

-The `GemfireTemplate` provides a highly consistent and familiar API to perform data access operations on {pivotal-gemfire-name} cache `Regions`.
+The `GemfireTemplate` provides a highly consistent and familiar API to perform data access operations on VMware GemFire cache `Regions`.